maplibre/martin/docs/src/installation.md

 ### Docker

 Martin is also available as a [Docker image](https://ghcr.io/maplibre/martin).
-You could either share a configuration file from the host with the container via the `-v` param, or you can let Martin auto-discover all sources e.g. by passing `DATABASE_URL` or specifying the .mbtiles/.pmtiles files.
+You could either share a configuration file from the host with the container via the `-v` param, or you can let Martin auto-discover all sources e.g. by passing `DATABASE_URL` or specifying the .mbtiles/.pmtiles files or URLs to .pmtiles.

 ```shell
 export PGPASSWORD=postgres  # secret!